emichael/dslabs/handout-files/README.md

 These properties combine to allow us to do more thorough testing of your solutions.
 For each part of each lab, there are a set of "run tests" that look for the basic functionality.
-We then run a set of "search tests" – automated model checks that systematically try as many message and timeout orderings as possible, to better ensure your solution works in all (rather than just a few) cases.
+We then run a set of "search tests" – automated model checks that systematically try as many message and timer orderings as possible, to better ensure your solution works in all (rather than just a few) cases.
 These include both safety and liveness tests.
 Safety tests check if invariants are violated along any code paths.
 Liveness tests check if some code